rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 Processes can run in two ways:

 * **synchronous**: the user loses access to the shell during command execution.
 The command prompt reappears at the end of the process execution.
-* **asynchronous**: the process is processed in the background, the command prompt is displayed again immediately.
+* **asynchronous**: the process is processed in the background.
+The command prompt is displayed again immediately.

 The constraints of the asynchronous mode: